rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 >Note on manufacture statement: <CITE>The imprint is fictitious; printed in London by Richard Field (cf. STC)</CITE>
 >(*Comment*: The formal citation for STC  is given in a References to published descriptions note)

 <a name="5.31.36.3">5.31.36.3</a> *Optionally*, if considered necessary for identification, supply in square brackets the modern form of the name of the place.
-Use the form of the name in the language preferred by the agency creating the data.
+Use a modern form of the name in the language of the cataloging agency.

 >Example:
 ><CITE>Lugduni [Lyon]</CITE>

 ## 5.31.37 No place of manufacture
-<a name="5.31.37.1">5.31.37.1</a> If no place of manufacture appears on the manifestation but is known,  supply it in square brackets.
-Use a modern English form of the name, if there is one, and include the name of the larger jurisdiction if considered necessary for identification.
+<a name="5.31.37.1">5.31.37.1</a> If no place of manufacture appears on the manifestation but is known and is considered important, supply it in square brackets.
+Use a modern form of the name in the language of the cataloging agency, and include the name of the larger jurisdiction if considered necessary for identification.
 Use the location associated with the first transcribed manufacturer if one is present.
 Provide a justification for the supplied place in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [5.34.32.4](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.4)).

 <a name="5.31.37.2">5.31.37.2</a> If the name of the place of manufacture has changed over time, supply the name appropriate to the [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/) if known (e.g., Leningrad, not Saint Petersburg, for manifestations published in that city between 1924 and 1991).
 If considered necessary for identification, also supply the modern place name and the name of the larger jurisdiction.

 ## 5.31.38 Place of manufacture supplied based on address or sign

-<a name="5.31.38.1">5.31.38.1</a> Supply in square brackets the name of the place of manufacture using a modern English form of the name, if there is one, when only an address or description of a trade sign appears on the manifestation.
+<a name="5.31.38.1">5.31.38.1</a> Supply in square brackets the name of the place of manufacture using a modern form of the name in the language of the cataloging agency, when only an address or description of a trade sign appears on the manifestation.
 (Transcribe the address or sign as the [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) element; see [5.32.32.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.32.1).)
 When supplying the place, give a justification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [5.34.32.4](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.4)).

 ## 5.31.385 Place of manufacture uncertain or unknown

-<a name="5.31.385.1">5.31.385.1</a> If the place of manufacture is uncertain, supply the name of the probable place of manufacture with a question mark, using a modern English form of the name, if there is one, all in square brackets.
+<a name="5.31.385.1">5.31.385.1</a> If the place of manufacture is uncertain and is considered important, supply the name of the probable place of manufacture with a question mark, using a modern form of the name in the language of the cataloging agency all in square brackets.

-<a name="5.31.385.2">5.31.385.2</a> If no city of manufacture can be conjectured, supply the name of a state, province, country, or other larger geographic entity as the place of manufacture with a question mark if necessary, using a modern English form of the name, if there is one, all in square brackets.
+<a name="5.31.385.2">5.31.385.2</a> If no city of manufacture can be conjectured, supply the name of a state, province, country, or other larger geographic entity as the place of manufacture with a question mark if necessary, using a modern form of the name in the language of the cataloging agency, all in square brackets.

 <a name="5.31.385.3">5.31.385.3</a> If the reason for supplying the place is not apparent from the rest of the description, make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) to indicate the source of the information (see [5.34.32.5](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.5)).